Schwarzheide: History

 In 1937, Brabag (Braunkohlen Benzin AG) completed the Brabag II facility in Ruhland-Schwarlheide (the 4th Nazi Germany Fischer-Tropsch plant) to produce gasoline and diesel fuel from lignite coal.
 The plant was a target of the Oil Campaign of World War II, used Sachsenhausen concentration camp forced labor, and became a post-war Soviet Joint Stock Company.
 The factory became VEB Synthesewerk Schwarzheide on January 1, 1954.

 When the village's population reached eight-thousand inhabitants, the village became a town on January 11, 1967.

 After 1990, Synthesewerk Schwarzheide became a part of BASF AG, which manufactures polyurethane.

 Political affinity

-The river, Schwarze Elster, forms the border between lower and upper Lusatia.
+The river, Schwarze Elster, forms the border between Lower and Upper Lusatia.

 From 1635, both Zschornegosda and Naundorf were part of the Electorate of Saxony.
-In 1815 both villages came to Prussia because of the Congress of Vienna.
+In 1815 both villages became a part of Prussia because of the Congress of Vienna.
 From 1815 to 1947, they were part of the Prussian Province of Brandenburg.

 Between 1818 and 1952, Zschornegosda and Naundorf were part of Kreis Calau.

 From 1952 to 1990, Schwarzheide was a part of Kreis Senftenberg in the Bezirk Cottbus of East Germany.

 In 1990, town was annexed to Brandenburg, and, on December 6, 1993, to Oberspreewald-Lausitz.

 Parliament

-The town parliament of Schwarzheide comprises the mayor and 18 members.
+The town parliament of Schwarzheide is composed of the mayor and 18 members.